sammaicodes/TapRoomRedux/README.md

 * _node.js_
 * _create-react-app_
 * _www.draw.io_
+* _Redux_
+* _JEST_
 ## Description

 _In brief, this project allows a user to add indefinite taps and see individual tap details.
-The user has the ability to decrement the number of taps._
+The user has the ability to decrement the number of taps.
+All state in the app is handled by Redux.
+Reducers are tested, action creators and constants are used._

 ## Pre-requisites